jimfulton/filestorage2/format.rst

 Every segment has an index file.
 If the index file is lost, it can be recomputed from the segment file.

-The index file consists of a sequence of one or more oid/position pairs followed by a footer.

-Each oid/position pair consists of a 8-byte oid and an 8-byte segment (file) offset, in super words.
+The index file consists of a header followed by a sequence of one or more oid/position pairs.
+Each oid/position pair consists of a 8-byte oid and an 8-byte segment (file) offset.

-The footer consists of:
+The header consists of:

+4-byte magic string: b'fs2i'
+8-byte index length
-8-byte segment size in words
+8-byte segment size in bytes
 8-byte starting transaction
 8-byte ending transaction